- Current Projects

 - Login to CMS using their ETSU username and password

-- Import documents or images that will be used within the website pages
+- Upload documents and/or pictures that will be used on the website pages

-- Edit, make changes, save and submit pages to their websites
+- Edit, hyperlink, add pictures, save and submit pages

 If student workers or graduate assistants will be updating the website, we recommend that in addition to the student, a full-time staff or faculty member will also be attending training.
 This helps ensure consistency when student turnover occurs.